 Snow routes on Nag Tibba trek

-Last year, Bikat adventures organized a photo contest and my photo was awarded the Viewers ‘choice prize.
-They gave a voucher worth 5,000 INR which could only be applied to any of their packaged tours.
-Since I was planning a trip to Uttarakhand; I used that voucher to book a seat for Nag Tibba Trek which costs 5,750 INR.
-Paying just 750 INR for a 3-day trek was not a bad deal.
-Also, I wanted to experience a tour package first hand.
+Last year, BanBanjara organized a blog-writing contest in which the participants were required to share their trekking experiences.
+The winner was to get a BanBanjara voucher worth Rs.
+3000.
+Since I was planning a trip to Uttarakhand; I used that voucher to book a seat for Nag Tibba Trek which costs the same.
+This was such a brilliant opportunity to experience a tour package first hand.

 In route to Nag Tibba Base camp